-Safety In Bangkok
+Safety While Backpacking Bangkok

 Bangkok is as safe as any other large city around the globe.
 Sure there is crime, but use common sense and you will be fine the majority of the time.
 Though what you need to be aware of are scams.
 Bangkok is unfortunately a city that is full of scams and if this is your first introduction to Asia it may seem daunting at first.

 The only real crime you need to be concerned about when backpacking Bangkok would be petty theft.
 Don’t use your phone along a busy street and if you must, turn away from the traffic.
-Carry your valuables in a cross the body bag.
+Carry your valuables in a cross-the-body bag.
 Bag snatching is quite common here to you want to prevent giving people the opportunity.

 The number one thing is always to get the taxi to use a meter.
 Be aware that if the meter seems to be going up unusually fast get out of the taxi.
 Some drivers have altered their meters as a way to con tourists.
 If you are concerned about getting scammed in a taxi then use Grab.
 This is an app that can be downloaded on your phone.
 Prior to taking your journey, it will give you a final cost.
 This is also a good way to figure out prices if you want a baseline of what you should haggle to when it comes to taking a taxi.